 Cardiff Metropolitan University is proud to be known for running a wide range of popular career focused Postgraduate, Part-time and Professional courses which are flexible and bite-size: ideal for those with hectic lives.
 They are delivered by experts, giving everyone the assurance of excellence for which we are rightly proud.

 Whether you want to study on a full or part-time basis our staff will endeavour to provide the appropriate motivation, support and encouragement you need.
 Our part-time students apply for a number of reasons: some are studying to gain professional qualifications and career development, others are returning to study after many years away, and some simply want to keep active in retirement.
 Whatever the reason for you choosing to study, we will offer every assistance to support your application.

-For more information on our high quality Part Time, Postgraduate and Professional Courses, and to find a programme to suit your needs, please click on our course finder.
+For more information on our high quality Part Time, Postgraduate and Professional Courses, and to find a programme to suit your needs, please visit our postgraduate and part-time course lists.

 Make an Online Application

 Search and apply for your chosen course in our Self Service System: Click here to apply online

 The Self Service System enables you to submit an application to the University immediately, and allows you to attach compulsory and other required supporting documents (e.g. relevant qualifications, references, transcripts etc).
 You are also able to save your application and return to finish it at a later date, however accounts where an application has not been submitted within a 6 month period will be deactivated.
 Once submitted, you can log in and check the status of your application and see when a decision has been made.